shtef21/shtef21/README.md

 - 🏭 co-creator of [hiza.js](https://github.com/nevenpalcec/hiza_js) library
 - 🛵 the creator of [hiza.engine](https://app.my-rents.com/web/hiza-tutorial.html) templating engine

-You may reach me on [LinkedIn](https://www.linkedin.com/in/stjepan-salopek-5a68a8256/).
+You may reach me on [LinkedIn](https://www.linkedin.com/in/stjepan-salopek-5a68a8256/), or check out my [personal site](https://ssalopek.me/)

 <!-- - 💞️ I’m looking to collaborate on ... -->